ntien97/ctw_react_assignment/README.md

-# G123 React Assignment

-## Author notes
+# Author notes

 ```
 Name: Nguyen Huu Anh Tien
 Mail: nghuuanhtien@gmail.com
 ```

 #### I made the following UI/UX improvements based on the wireframes provided

 For simple action, prioritize default values over error messages.

 ```
 Simple actions should not be prone to error; if the UI is clear enough, the user will naturally understand it, rather than specific messages.
 As an example:
   Instead of displaying error messages when the user exceeds the maximum party size of ten, the button is disabled.
 ```

 Because this is a food-related app, images should be prioritized.

 ```
 I downloaded some images and named them, but the source of these images should be returned from the backend in a real-world application scenario (dishes.json).
 But I want to keep the dishes.json file intact.
 ```

 Step-by-step UX improvement:

 - Step 1:
   - Switch the Meal option from Select to Radio (only 1 meal can be selected at one time)
   - Using the - and + buttons, change the party size selection to a number input.
 - Step 2: Instead of hiding within the Select menu, all available restaurants should be displayed with their logos.
 - Step 3: Display all available dishes once more.
 - Step 4: Almost identical, but laid out in a more readable manner.

+# G123 React Assignment

 | This assignment is aimed to help us know more about your `React` skills.